 Did you know?

-The NEW Walking-Working Surfaces Rule affects more than 100 million workers and approximately 6.7 million workplaces, including:
+The revised Walking-Working Surfaces Rule affects more than 100 million workers and approximately 6.7 million workplaces, including:

 - Oil & gas extraction